Sim4IA-Bench: A User Simulation Benchmark Suite for Next Query and Utterance Prediction: Reflections on the Shared Task

 \section{Reflections on the Shared Task}

 The considerable effort invested in preparing the study environment, including comprehensive setup instructions and video guides, proved successful.
-None of the participating teams required substantial organizer support, demonstrating the effectiveness and reusability of the provided resources.
+None of the participating teams required substantial support from the organizers.
 The smooth onboarding process was a key logistical success, ensuring that the setup can be easily reproduced in future studies.

 The shared task and its resulting dataset provide a valuable first step toward systematically exploring user simulation in interactive search.
-However the process also highlighted several key challenges and limitations.
+However, the process also highlighted several key challenges and limitations.
 A significant finding, particularly for Task B (conversational session simulation), was that the simulated utterances remained largely ``query-like'' and lacked the natural verbosity typical of this setting.
 This points to a major area for future improvement in simulator design.
 Furthermore, the semi-synthetic nature of the dataset highlighted both possibilities and constraints, offering opportunities for experimentation while revealing areas where realism could be improved.
 Finally, the task underscored that selecting appropriate evaluation measures is still an open and underexplored challenge for the community.